 Academic integrity is essential to the pursuit of learning and scholarship, and to ensure that a degree from the University of Toronto is a strong signal of a student's individual academic achievement.
 As a result, the University treats cases of cheating and plagiarism very seriously.
-The University of Toronto's Code of Behaviour on Academic Matters (http://www.governingcouncil.utoronto.ca/policies/behaveac.htm) outlines the behaviours that constitute academic dishonesty and the processes for addressing academic offences.
+The University of Toronto's Code of Behaviour on Academic Matters outlines the behaviours that constitute academic dishonesty and the processes for addressing academic offences.
 Potential offences include, but are not limited to: